michael-rych/help.rych.io/docs/intro.md

 ## Chat in one place

-Bridge your social channels with Rych
+Bridge your social channels with Rych.

 ## Build Your Profile